Donielle Flynn

 You can’t swim back through the rip current… you’ll just get tired out.
 You can swim parallel to shore until you see breaking waves and follow that path back to shore.
 Experts recommend that lifeguards make rip current rescues because of the risk of a double drowning trying to make a rescue without the proper knowledge. (per Ocean Today)

 Wave conditions of two to three feet (or higher) come with an increased potential for rip currents.
 Whether it’s a sunny day or bad weather, rip currents can still occur.
 There are some visual cues that can help you spot rip currents.
 For starters, look for flat spots where waves aren’t breaking.
 When I was on South Beach, I noticed a spot where water was pooling and then being sucked back into the water.
 It struck me as odd, but I didn’t know anything about rip currents then.
 The main point for me is NO WAVES.
 As a swimmer, I would probably head toward a spot with no waves, but it is actually a warning sign of a possible rip current.
+Rip currents are also more likely at low tide.
 Ocean Today’s article on rip currents gets a lot more detailed.
-CLICK HERE to check it out.
-Rip currents are also more likely at low tide.
+Check it out on the link below.

-• 69 People Have Drowned in the Great Lakes in 2022
+• More People Have Drowned in Lake Michigan Than Any Other Great Lake

-33 of the 69 people that have drowned were in Lake Michigan (via MLive).
-Lake Michigan has the most beach space.
+Lake Michigan also has the most beach space.
 Of those beaches, I can only find TWO communities that have lifeguards, Silver Beach in St. Joseph and New Buffalo Beach.
+Click On Detroit takes an in-depth look at the number of drownings in each of the Great Lakes:

 • Why Don't Most Lake Michigan Beaches Have Lifeguards?

 In a nutshell: money.
-Communities that have had lifeguards in the past have often site “finances” as the reason for discontinuing their lifeguard programs.
-Others say “staffing issues” and still others feel the “Flag system” is adequate.
-MLive has a great article that goes into this deeper.
+Communities that have had lifeguards in the past have often cited “finances” as the reason for discontinuing their lifeguard programs.
+Others say “staffing issues” and still others feel the “flag system” is adequate.
+MLive takes a look at the possible answers to a difficult question:

 • What Is the Flag System?

-Green means good weather, yellow is caution, and red means stay out of the water.
-The beaches have the flag somewhere on the beach.
+Green means good weather, yellow means caution and red means stay out of the water.
+The beaches have the flag somewhere in the vicinity of the beach.
 Most beaches have a flag system.
 I wasn’t aware of it on South Beach in South Haven until August 9th when the couple drowned.
 There’s one small flag up by the parking lot, but they do offer a text system too.
 Here’s the South Beach flag and signage.
 According to Kate Hosier, South Haven has “way more” signage than most of the Lake Michigan beaches.

 South Haven's South Beach